Spare Air is the ultimate travel buddy, especially when traveling to exotic destinations using rented or borrowed equipment.

 - When you reach your dive destination, reassemble SPARE AIR and fill the cylinder.
 You may lightly lubricate the tank o-ring with a small amount of silicone spray or grease – never use a hydrocarbon based oil.
 DO NOT force regulator onto tank – if you feel resistance, stop, unscrew, and start again.
 [Note: Consult your Owner's Manual for correct installation order for regulator diaphragms, tank washer, and o-ring on regulator before attaching the cylinder.]

 - Replace tank o-ring after product has been disassembled and reassembled 3 times, or o-ring shows signs of wear or air leakage.
 Tank o-ring size is 2-016 available for purchase at any dive shop.
-A full set of replacement discs, tank washer and 0-ring is available at ssishoppingcart.com.
+A full set of replacement discs, tank washer and 0-ring are available as 025 Combo.

 Tip from a Spare Air traveler: